 Figure 6

-As you can see from the above photo, the face has a better area of recognition, however, the shirt in this photo still is identified as background.
-The team gave consideration to using Haar cascades to identify the shirt in the photos, but after consideration of alternate videos, such as the results in Figure 7, the team decided to try an alternate approach.
+As you can see from the above photo, while the face had a better area of recognition, the shirt in this photo was still identified as background.
+The team gave consideration to using Haar Cascades to identify the shirt in the photos, but after consideration of alternate videos, such as the results in Figure 7, the team decided to try an alternate approach.
 The relevant code snippets are shown below.

 vector<Rect_<int> > faces;